Online Training for Faculty and Staff

 Yes.
 All the answers to your pre- and post-test questions are completely confidential and not connected to your name or St. Thomas ID.

 The University of St. Thomas is committed to an educational environment that is free from sexual misconduct as well as promoting and protecting the personal dignity and well-being of every member of our community.
 This training will provide our employees with resources on how to prevent and respond to sexual misconduct they see, experience, or are told about in our community.
-Additionally and with few exceptions, employees are mandatory reporters for incidents of sexual misconduct that they become aware of, and this training provides additional information about that obligation.
+Additionally and with few exceptions, employees are responsible employees who are required to report incidents of sexual misconduct that they become aware of to the Title IX Coordinator, and this training provides additional information about that obligation.